pan-canon/pan-canon/README.md

 ---

-<h2 id="fop-oksana-dubinetska">FOP Oksana Dubinetska</h2>
+<h3 id="fop-oksana-dubinetska">↳ FOP Oksana Dubinetska</h3>

 <details>
-<summary><strong>Business ownership and relation to the shared professional contour</strong></summary>
+<summary><strong>Legal / contractual frame and institutional derivation</strong></summary>

 <br>

 <p>
-FOP Oksana Dubinetska is Oksana Dubinetska's independent game design, production and applied development practice.
-Its public GitHub profile presents Zhovten Games and IRON CREED as distinct work contours within that practice.
+FOP Oksana Dubinetska is the legal and contractual frame that enters the BERUF map on the 2021 independent-work line and continues through the later co-founded systems.
+Its placement records where this institutional branch intersects the chronology; it does not imply that the frame ends with the 2021–2026 role.
 </p>

 <p>
-On the BERUF map, this node replaces the former second LEBENSBUND label.
-It marks a concrete organizational and contractual intersection between the continuing shared-life axis, the independent-work line, and later professional systems.
+The institutional sequence is deliberately asymmetric: FOP Oksana Dubinetska provides the legal / contractual frame; Zhovten Games develops as the studio / production system; IRON CREED develops inside Zhovten Games as its applied IT / engineering practice.
+The connection from LEBENSBUND to FOP records a shared-life and professional intersection, not ownership or derivation of the business from LEBENSBUND.
 </p>

 <pre>
 FOP OKSANA DUBINETSKA
 │
 ├── TYPE
-│   └── independent game design / production / applied development practice
-│
+│   └── legal / contractual frame for independent professional activity │
 ├── OWNERSHIP
 │   └── Oksana Dubinetska
 │
+├── MAP ENTRY
+│   └── 2021 · Middle Full-Stack Web Engineer
+│       institutional intersection with the independent-work line │
 ├── RELATION TO BERUF
-│   ├── organizational and contractual intersection with the shared-life axis │   ├── intersects the 2021 independent-work line
+│   ├── enters the chronology at the 2021 professional line │   ├── persists across later roles and systems
+│   └── intersects the shared-life axis through
+│       <a href="#lebensbund">LEBENSBUND</a> without being owned by it │
+├── INSTITUTIONAL DERIVATION
-│   └── continues into later co-founded systems
+│   └── FOP Oksana Dubinetska
-│
-├── WORK CONTOURS
-│   ├── <a href="#zhovten-games">Zhovten Games</a>
+│       └── <a href="#zhovten-games">Zhovten Games</a>
+│           studio / production system
 │           └── <a href="#iron-creed">IRON CREED</a>
+│               applied IT / engineering practice
 │
 └── REFERENCE
     └── <a href="https://github.com/FOP-Oksana-Dubinetska">GitHub organization</a>